-Venice’s Sagra di Sant’Antonio, or the Festival of Saint Anthony, is held every 16 and 17.
-January at the Piazza della Motta.
-It is here where animals and children are blessed in the. tradition of the festival which begins with a bonfire outside two Venice churches on the. square of the della Motta on 16 January each year.
+The Sagra di Sant'Antonio di Venezia, or Feast of St Anthony, is held every 16 and 17 January in Piazza della Motta.
+It is here that animals and children are blessed.
+The festival traditionally starts with a bonfire in front of the two churches in Piazza della Motta on 16 January.

-Before the evening bonfire on 16 January, which is a long-held tradition commemorating. the Festival of St. Anthony, two Masses are held during the day on January 16 near the.
-Piazza della Motta.
+Before the evening bonfire on 16 January, there is a commemorative tradition.
+The Feast of St Anthony is celebrated, during which two masses are held at Piazza della Motta.

-St. Anthony was an Egyptian hermit who had a pet pig.
-He was eventually honoured. as the patron of domestic animals as well as ilfuoco, or those who worked in a variety. of economic and labour sectors such as Venice employers, employees, etc. Venetians. also prayed to St. Anthony for love.
-Even today, those seeking marriage are encouraged. to attend Mass on the day of Sagra di Sant’Antonio – this is considered a lucky day for. finding a mate!
+Saint Anthony was an Egyptian hermit who had a pet pig.
+The Egyptian hermit was revered as the patron saint of domestic animals and as the patron saint of fire, or rather of those who worked in various economic activities.
+Venetians prayed to St Anthony to obtain the much desired love.
+Even today, those seeking love are encouraged to attend Mass on St Anthony's Day.

 St Anthony's pig, according to tradition, sows chaos and terror among demons.
 St Anthony is also credited with curing a skin disease known today as 'St Anthony's fire'.
 According to legend, the Venetians initially believed that St Anthony's soul was destined for hell, as he interceded too often for the forgiveness of sinners.
 This interceding for the souls of others was perceived by the Venetians as conduct unbecoming a man of faith.
 Venice with time grew in fame as did the good deeds of St. Anthony in helping sinners.
 With time St Anthony's good heart succeeded in changing the opinion of the Venetian people.